WhatsApp/erlfmt/doc/FormattingDecisionComments.md

     ).
 ```

-This would be extremely complex to implement.
+### Option 4: Do we move the aligned comment above the line, but keep it aligned?

-Requiring us to invent another operator in the formatting algebra.
+A problem with this style is it not only requires the invention of a new operator,

-Option 4: Do we move the aligned comment above the line, but keep it aligned?
+it also looks like `% another comment` and `% that comment` are part of the same comment block.

 ```erlang
 f() ->